 Hi, I’m Lane McKittrick, co-founder with my husband, Todd, of Hear See Hope.
-In addition to being the mom to four boys, including Conner and Dalton who have Usher syndrome, I am pursuing my Ph.D. in Special Education at the University of Northern Colorado.
+In addition to being the mom to four boys, including Conner and Dalton who have Usher syndrome, because of my experiences as a parent, I went back to school and received my Ph.D. in Special Education at the University of Northern Colorado.
+I started a new non profit called Lane of Inquiry where i conduct special education research specific to deafblindness and provide family support.
 My research interests are deafblindness and family-professional partnerships.
 I hope to use this blog to share updates on my family and my research.
 My goal is to provide information and support for families living with Usher syndrome.
 Research into a cure is vitally important, but I know from experience, family support in dealing with day-to-day issues is critical as well.
 Thanks for reading.
-For more on my research, visit my academic site.
+For more on my education research, visit Lane of Inquiry’s website or my academic site

 Helping my son overcome college challenges

 Usher syndrome has taught me so much.
 We have good days and days that challenge us.
 This week has been filled with challenges.
 We are so excited to have Conner come home for Christmas break during his first year at college.
 It is a blessing to have all our kids in our house for the holidays.
 We’ve missed him so much.

 Once he returned last week, however, I just had a mom’s intuition that something was wrong.
 We had been down to visit him a few times, and all seemed ok, but something was slightly off.
 Upon talking with him this week, we found out that he had received an academic warning for his first quarter at OSU.
 After the initial shock that our strong academic student was getting bad grades, I knew this wasn’t an academic issue.
 There had to be something more.